-Agricultural statistics are essential for monitoring production changes, planning government interventions and future investments, and estimating crop outputs for policymakers, researchers, and organizations.
-Poor agricultural data can lead to disastrous misallocations of resources and unsuccessful policies, as well as having a dire impact on populations and farmers alike.
+Policymakers, researchers, and organizations need agricultural statistics to monitor production changes, plan future investments and interventions, and estimate crop outputs.
+However, poor agricultural data can result in disastrous misallocations of resources and unsuccessful policies, as well as having a dire impact on both populations and farmers.

-Jacques Delincé, a veteran agricultural statistician and former head of Agrilife and MARS units at the European Commission, is currently working as a consultant for the Food and Agriculture Organization – or FAO – on the Global Strategy to improve Agriculture and Rural Statistics.
+Jacques Delincé, a veteran agricultural statistician and former head of Agrilife and MARS units at the European Commission, is currently working as a consultant for the Food and Agriculture Organization – or FAO – on the Global Strategy to Improve Agriculture and Rural Statistics.
 By comparing the accuracy and costs of list and area frames for farmer surveys, the team seeks to find more cost-effective methods for agricultural statistics in developing countries.

-Estimating crop areas by conducting farmer interviews involves collecting data through regular household questionnaires, asking farmers to estimate the superficies of planted crops for an individual field or farm.
-Area frame surveys, on the other hand, is a global estimate drawn from a sample collection of well-defined land units.
+By conducting farmer interviews, data is collected by asking farmers to estimate the area of planted crops in their fields or farms using regular household questionnaires.
+On the other hand, an area frame survey is a global estimate derived from a sample of well-defined land units.

-In Nepal and Brazil, the FAO ran ground data collection surveys.
-Ground surveys have many strengths, but can also be costly and strict quality control procedures are needed to ensure data integrity.
-In addition, accuracy still needs to be addressed, despite rigorous statistical modeling approaches, accuracy remains an issue as cost considerations often restrict sample sizes.
+The FAO has conducted ground data collection surveys in Nepal and Brazil.
+Ground surveys have many advantages but can also be costly and require strict quality control procedures to ensure data integrity.
+In addition, accuracy still needs to be addressed, despite rigorous statistical modelling approaches, as cost considerations often limit sample sizes.

-Drones can be a great tool to cover small, defined areas, but regulations can vary greatly by location.
-In addition, there are many obstacles to full area coverage, such as line-of-sight, requiring the pilot to be able to see the drone at all times, or large no-fly zones around buildings, like airports or hospital with helipads, represent a serious hurdle to full area coverage.
+Drones can cover small, defined areas, but regulations vary greatly by location.
+In addition, there are many obstacles to full area coverage, such as line-of-sight rules, which require the pilot always to be able to see the drone, and large no-fly zones around buildings, such as airports and hospitals with helipads.

 In the context of African farming systems, it is even more challenging to estimate crop areas accurately from aerial images.
-Smallholder farms in Sub-Saharan Africa are often characterized by smallholder farms that produce a wide range of diverse crops, non-uniform plots in a wide range of sizes – sometimes of the order of a few meters square – and intercropping, where farmers plant different crops within the same field.
+Smallholder farms in Sub-Saharan Africa tend to produce a wide array of diverse crops, non-uniform plots with varying sizes – sometimes only a few meters square – and intercropping, which is when farmers plant different crops in the same field.

-Rwanda is no exception and the preliminary results from the study were inconclusive.
-The spatial resolution of open data used was too coarse, at 15 and 10 m, to properly distinguish between cultures.
-Despite this, through Global Strategy's research, the Rwandan governments and NGOs, both global and local, will be able to better estimate future crop allocation, develop help plans for farmers, and even model the impact of specific food subsidies on the local economy.
+Despite this, the preliminary results of the Rwanda study were inconclusive.
+The spatial resolution of open data used, 15 and 10 meters, was too coarse for proper differentiation between cultures in Rwanda.
+Despite this, Global Strategy's research will allow Rwandan governments and NGOs, both global and local, to better estimate future crop allocations, develop help plans for farmers, and even model the impact of specific food subsidies on the local economy.